IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 You may run this part of the lab from any terminal where the oc command is installed.
 If your lab environment is provided on the IBM public cloud, you will be using the web terminal.
-Instructions to access the web terminal is at: https://github.com/IBM/openshift-workshop-was/tree/master/setup.
+Instructions to access the web terminal is at: [Lab Setup](https://github.com/IBM/openshift-workshop-was/tree/master/setup).

 After you get into the your command line terminal, clone the lab to your local directory via: